Launch your business in 10 days!

 #8.
 Vending Business

-Best for: Those that like to tinker with machines, mechanics, and those that enjoy driving
+Best For: Those who like to tinker with machines, those who enjoy driving

-Vending is both a low-cost business idea and a great option if you want scheduling flexibility, or to run your own business from home.
-It’s flexible enough it can be started as a side hustle, which is what Benjamin Smith did when he started Friendship Vending Company (hear how he started in
+Vending is both a low-cost business idea and a great option if you want scheduling flexibility or to run your own business from home.
+It’s flexible enough that it can be started as a side hustle, which is what Benjamin Smith did when he started Friendship Vending Company.
+Hear how he started in this interview.

 A vending machine business is a great choice for entrepreneurs who want full control over their work-life balance.
-In this episode we talk to Adam Hill, owner of Hill Vending, to hear his advice on how to start a vending machine business.
+In the episode below, we talk to Hill, owner of Hill Vending, to hear his advice on how to start a vending machine business.

 Vending Business Pros: